 The trip by car to the Crimea

 From the moment when the Crimea returned to Russia in 2014, the popularity of the Peninsula to travel there by car from Russian regions has grown rapidly.
 And today, a trip by car to the Crimea almost no different from car trips to other regions of Russia, and, of course, has its advantages compared to the usual tour by plane or train.
 If you among those who are going to go to the Peninsula on your car, the following practical information will help you in planning your trip.
-Well, if you prefer to get to the Crimea by plane, and already in place to rent avtomobil can find and book cars using the search form:
+Well, if you prefer to get to the Crimea by plane, and has on-site car rentals, you can find and book it through a search form:

 How to get to Crimea by car

-In June 2016 M4 actively "repaired" in some areas, which were formed hours of traffic jams.
+M4 actively "repaired" on separate plots almost always, so during the high season, traffic jams are formed.
 Also keep in mind that during peak season (July-August), even on the paid sites on the points of entry and exit, formed a huge tube, and to accelerate the passage of payment terminals it is better to use a pre-purchased T-pass (transponder).
 In addition, travel with the use of T-pass is cheaper by about 20%.
 The transponder itself is not necessarily to purchase, it is possible to rent from 100 rubles per month here https://avtodor-tr.ru

 The cost of crossing the vehicle in one direction is from 1700 rubles (depending on the length and type of vehicle), plus have to pay for each person.
 Thus the crossing family for passenger cars with children will cost 2000 rubles.
 Tariffs can be viewed here - http://www.gosparom.ru/tariffs/.